 If your tree is still young, try to clip away any badly affected leaves and then treat the tree with an organic insecticide.

 Unfortunately, once the galls have developed, you won’t be able to cure your leaves within a single growing season.

-The best thing you can do if you have birch leaf galls is focus on taking preventative measures before the following spring.
+The best thing you can do if you have birch leaf galls is focused on taking preventative measures before the following spring.